contrapunctus-1/ido-mini/README.md

 - smarter sorting
 - snappier speed
 meets helm-mini's -
-- informatively-colored candidates list ()
+- informatively-colored candidates list
-- convenience of a single command to swich to buffers, open recentf files, and create new buffers.
+- convenience of a single command to switch to buffers, open recentf files, and create new buffers.

 Plus, some improvements of its own -